tderflinger/MMM-GConnect/README.md

 | `password`      | Your password to Garmin Connect™ |
 | `showMap`      | Boolean, set to true to show a map of the route |
 | `mapTilerKey`      | API key of the MapTiler map service.
 Only needed when you want to show a map. |

-Note that in case you use the map feature and have a lot of activity, the `data` folder within MMM-GConnect might fill up with downloaded TCX and GeoJSON activity files.
-Consider purging that folder from time to time.

 ## TCX Files Wanted